 New Zealand Standard NZS 6805 states that areas exposed to noise levels below 55 dB L{dn} are suitable for residential development.

-The quarterly L{dn} has increased by 7 dB at the Clevedon monitor and is the same for the Whitford monitor when compared to the same quarter last year (pre-COVID-19).
-However, we believe the levels measured by the Clevedon monitor were compromised due to a series of failed calibrations that spanned all of the same quarter last year.
+The quarterly L{dn} has decreased by 4 dB at the Clevedon monitor and is the same for the Whitford monitor, when compared to the same quarter last year.